HMAS Torrens (D67): Operational history

 Torrens and sister ship Swan were first assigned to the British Far East Patrol.
 From September 1916 to May 1917, Torrens operated throughout Maritime Southeast Asia.
 In June, the destroyer docked at Singapore for a refit. after which Torrens and the other five River class vessels sailed for the Mediterranean.

-After escorting a convoy from Port Said to Malta, and refits at the island, Torrens was assigned to Brindisi as part of the anti-submarine patrol force.
+Torrens began her Mediterranean assignment by escorting a convoy from Port Said to Malta, where she underwent and refits.
+She then relocated to Brindisi as part of the anti-submarine patrol force.
 The heavy but monotonous workload forced the destroyer to visit Malta in December for another refit.

 On the night of 22–23 April 1919, Torrens was one of six Allied ships patrolling the Adriatic.
 A force of five Austrian destroyers attacked, seriously damaging the British destroyers Hornet and Jackal before retreating faster than the Allied ships could pursue.

 Apart from a brief refit at Messina in September–October, Torrens remained in the region until the end of World War I. Her wartime service was later recognised with the battle honour "Adriatic 1917–18".
 After returning to Australia in May 1919, Torrens was involved in routine duties.

 Decommissioning and fate

 Torrens was paid off into reserve on 19 July 1920.
 The destroyer was relocated to Flinders Naval Depot in July 1924, and although not recommissioned, was used for the training of naval reservists.
 Torrens was later transferred to Port Adelaide, where she was again used for training until March 1925.
 The ship returned to Sydney on 11 May, with occasional use for reservist training.

 During the general reduction in naval activity imposed by lack of finance during the Great Depression, it was decided to scrap Torrens and her five sister ships.

 On 24 November 1930, after being stripped of useful materials, Torrens was towed outside Sydney Heads by the tug Heroic, and was used for gunnery target practice.
 The destroyer withstood considerable shelling before being scuttled by a charge of gelignite.
 The wreck lies off Sydney in position 33°53′54″S 151°39′54″E.